Interstate 240 (Oklahoma)

-Interstate 240 (I-240) is an Interstate Highway in southern Oklahoma City, Oklahoma, United States, that runs 26.8 mi from I-344 (John Kilpatrick Turnpike)/SH-152 to I-40.
-The Interstate overlaps State Highway 3 (SH-3), the longest Oklahoma state highway, for most of its length and functions as a southern bypass around the Downtown area and is the spur of I-40.
+Interstate 240 (I-240) is an Interstate Highway in southern Oklahoma City, Oklahoma, United States, that runs 26.8 mi from I-344 (John Kilpatrick Turnpike)/SH-152 to I-40/US 270/SH-3.
+The Interstate functions as a southern bypass around the Downtown area and is the spur of I-40.

-Major destinations along the route include Tinker Air Force Base and the heavily populated southside of Oklahoma City.
-With just under 8 e6sqft of commercial space, I-240 is a major corridor of retail, industrial, and office space.
-As of 2012, however, the corridor included some "pockets of shuttered stores and creeping shabbiness" and local planners were in the first stages of efforts to revitalize the corridor.

 Route description

 From the western terminus at I-344, I-240 runs east towards I-44 along airport road, it then goes concurrent with I-44 to U.S. Highway 62 (US-62)/SH-3, it then runs east toward I-35.
 This western half is the busier of the two sections, serving the Southside area of Oklahoma City and traffic headed to the airport.
 This segment has a configuration of ramps that causes much weaving and many accidents.
 An entrance ramp merges onto the highway, forming a new lane.
 This new lane then becomes an "exit only" lane for the next exit.
 However, the exits are not spaced very far apart, causing entering and exiting traffic to conflict.
 Signs were installed in October 2004 designating the western half of I-240 as the Keith Leftwich Memorial Loop in honor of a state senator who had died around that time.
 I-240 meets I-35 at a cloverleaf interchange.
 US-62 splits off to join with I-35 northbound at this interchange.

 The section of I-240 east of I-35 exists primarily to serve the now-closed General Motors plant and Tinker Air Force Base.
 This section is much less traveled, having only four lanes (two in each direction) for much of its length.
 At I-240's eastern terminus with I-40, motorists traveling eastbound on I-240 are forced to merge onto I-40 eastbound—there is no I-40 westbound offramp.
 (Those wishing to take I-40 westbound must exit off of I-240 1 mi earlier at Anderson Road, a surface street, and travel on it northbound until they reach I-40, or continue east on I-40 before turning around at the next exit at Choctaw Road.)